 - Reauthenticate: Schedules a reauthentication whenever the quiet-period of the port runs out (EAPOL-based authentication).
 For MAC-based authentication, reauthentication will be attempted immediately.
 The button only has effect for successfully authenticated clients on the port and will not cause the clients to get temporarily unauthorized. - Reinitialize: Forces a reinitialization of the clients on the port and thereby a reauthentication immediately.
 The clients will transfer to the unauthorized state while the reauthentication is in progress.

 Configuration > Security > Network > ACL > Ports

 ACL Ports Configuration

-Configure the Access Control List (ACL) parameters Access Control Entitiy (ACE) of each switch port.
-These parameters will affect frames received on a port unless the frames match a specific ACE.
+Configure the ACL parameters (ACE) of each switch port.
+These parameters will affect frames received on a port unless the frame matches a specific ACE.